snkgak/stacki-docker/README.md

 # wget http://stacki.s3.amazonaws.com/public/pallets/3.2/open-source/stacki-prometheus-1.5.2-7.x.x86_64.disk1.iso
 ```

-There will be documentation on the StackIQ github stacki-prometheus page soon, real soon.
+If you want details on how to install monitoring got to the [stacki-prometheus](https://github.com/StackIQ/stacki-prometheus) page.
+Do that after you've done this.

 <h3>Frontend Setup</h3>
 The following steps are pretty standard for adding an application pallet.
 A pallet tends to have configuration and software that needs to run on the frontend before installing backend nodes.
 It's different than a cart in this respect which only has configuration for backend nodes.

-stacki-docker is a even a little trickier in that the order in which you do things matters to get the proper result.
-If you screw-up a step, though, you can always redo them though without having to start at the absolute beginning.
+stacki-docker is a even a little trickier because the order in which you do things matters to get the proper result.
+If you screw-up a step, though, you can always redo them without having to start at the absolute beginning.

 Add/enable/disable pallets: